RANGANATHAN21/datawhisper/README.md

 ### API Key Protection
 - `OPENAI_API_KEY` is loaded **only from environment variables** — never hardcoded, never returned in API responses, never logged.
+- The backend loads `backend/.env` at startup via `python-dotenv`, so local development does not depend on exporting shell variables manually.
 - `.env` is in `.gitignore`.
 - **Never commit a real key to Git** — even a temporary one gets invalidated by secret-scanning bots within minutes.